What Is The Correct Word For “C” In C.A.B.?

 Fact: In cases of cardiac arrest, compressions alone (hands-only CPR) can be just as effective, especially for untrained bystanders.

-Myth: CPR must always include an AED (Automated External Defibrillator).
+Myth: Cardiopulmonary resuscitation must always include an AED (Automated External Defibrillator).

 Fact: While an AED greatly increases survival chances, performing chest compressions immediately is crucial, even without an AED on hand.